ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 And shot it towards the spring of the waters.
 The spring flowed with walnut water, muddy water,
 The salmon were swimming against the current,
-But, hated the walnut water,
+But, they hated the walnut water,
 They wept, and turned away.

 The devil's child saw this and grinned.
-But my rage ignited at this sight,
+My anger ignited at this sight,
 I fitted a silver arrow on my small silver bow,
 And shot the allow towards the spring.